2020 Dallas Cowboys season: Week 17: at New York Giants

 Despite a second-half comeback, a decision to not attempt a two-point conversion on their third quarter touchdown came back to haunt them, since, trailing by 4 points instead of 3 within 10 yards of the end zone and having to get a touchdown rather than a field goal, their touchdown pass was intercepted and the Cowboys lost to the Giants for the first time since 2016, ending a seven-game winning streak against them.
 With the loss (though even if Dallas had won, the Washington win hours later would have still eliminated them), Dallas finished 6–10 and missed the playoffs in back-to-back seasons for the first time since the 2010–13 seasons.
 This was also the first time since 2015 that the Cowboys lost 10 or more games in a season.
 With this loss, the Cowboys went 4–7 without Dak Prescott.
+This would be the Cowboys last loss to the Giants until 2025 and the last time they missed the playoffs until 2024.